Book Review: The Goblin Emperor

 Verdict: Good enough to be recommended

-Still: It works, it has dedicated fans who draw pictures of the main character to post on the internet, and even though it is not a perfect gem, it certainly deserves to be read, and I can see a potential for sequels.
+Still: It works, it has dedicated fans who draw pictures of the main character to post on the internet, and even though it is not a perfect gem, it certainly deserves to be read, and I can see a potential for sequels, if the Addison manages to give them a solid direction.

 In short: The premise is outstanding and the execution inspiring and well worth looking at.